8 Anatomy of Aircraft & Spacecraft

 The tricycle gear is the most prevalent landing gear configuration used in aviation.
 In addition to the main wheels, to aid with the potentially high impact of landing, most landing gear systems have a means of either absorbing shocks or accepting shocks, thereby distributing the loads so that the structure is not damaged.
 This is usually done with an oleo strut containing air and oil.
 The air in the strut is compressed under load, giving progressive stiffness, and the oil provides the damping.
 Wheels and tires are designed specifically for aviation use, with characteristics that include the ability to absorb high-impact loads and some side loads.

 Smaller airplanes generally have a fixed landing gear that does not retract.
 This approach is a simple design with low weight but has higher aerodynamic drag.
-Sometimes, spats are used to cover the wheels and streamline them.
+Sometimes, spats are used to cover and streamline the wheels.
 Larger and faster airplanes will inevitably have retractable landing gear, which is retracted into the fuselage and the wings after takeoff.
 While the retractable gear design significantly reduces drag, there is also a weight penalty as well as increased cost and maintenance requirements; usually, a hydraulic system is used to raise and lower the landing gear.

 Two photographs showing the difference between fixed and retractable landing gear.